 Overall, VLOOKUP is a powerful tool for quickly finding specific data points in large spreadsheets.

-The CONCAT function, previously CONCATENATE, allows you to combine the data from different cells.
-This is particularly useful if wanting to combine two pieces of information to generate an SKU number.
+The CONCAT function, previously known as CONCATENATE, is a useful tool in Microsoft Excel that allows you to combine data from different cells.
+This can be particularly helpful if you want to combine two or more pieces of information to create a unique identifier, such as an SKU number.

 UPPER / LOWER / PROPER